 Turn off heat, add vanilla extract and stir.

 Pour into a squeeze bottle to decorate cake.
+(Alternatively you can place cooled caramel in a heavy zip top bag and cut a corner).

 Drizzle caramel on top of frosting.